Anghy73/2-project-crud-node/README.md

 # 2-project-crud-node
 Second project to practice node with express.
-Creating a simple CRUD using a JSON file.
+Creating a simple CRUD.